GaloisInc/saw-demos/README.md

 Once SAW is installed, configure your system so that the `saw` executable is in your shell's search path.

 For C verification, the LLVM toolchain is required.
 In particular, the `clang` compiler is required, and the `llvm-link` utility is necessary for any verification involving more than one compilation unit.
+Demos rely on `llvm-config --bindir` to locate these tools (customizable via the optional `LLVM_CONFIG` environment variable).

 For Java verification, JDK 6 through JDK 8 is required.
 Later versions unfortunately do not include a `.jar` file containing the standard